ersc-docs/ersc-docs.github.io/pages/faq.md

 > These are including, but not limited to:
 > - AMD Ryzen Master
 > - AMD Adrenaline
-> - Rivia Tuner
+> - RivaTuner
 > - MSI Afterburner
 > - Medal
 > - Overwolf
 > - Process Lasso
 > - System Explorer
+> - Discord Overlay
-> - And might also include Discord and GeForce overlays.
+> - May also include GeForce overlay.
 >
 > Run <b>ersc_launcher.exe</b> as admin
 </details>